India opposition urges tighter safety for top candidate Modi after blasts

 Modi is already given a large security detail made up of a mixture of "Black Cat" commandos and Gujarat police.

 At least six crude bombs exploded near the rally ground in Bihar's capital, Patna, after an initial blast at its railway station.
 Police recovered four unexploded devices inside the ground, none close to the stage where Modi spoke.

 Television images showed flames shooting several meters into the air when one of the devices exploded.
 Despite the bloodshed, Modi spoke for about an hour after rally organizers decided cancelling the event would risk triggering a stampede.

-Police said they had arrested a suspect after the first explosion at Patna railway station and said he had given details of the operation.
+Police said they had arrested a suspect after the railway station blast and said he had given details of the operation.
 They said they found a piece of paper on him listing seven other suspects.

 Police also said they had found a suspicious substance at the suspect's residence and were testing to see if it was an explosive.